Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

-* The Financial Threshold for Unity Personal is US $100,000 for the most recent twelve (12) month period.
-To be Tier Eligible to use Unity Personal, your Total Finances may not exceed US $100,000.
-If your Total Finances exceed US $100,000 you may not use Unity Personal at all, even for internal projects or prototyping.
+* The Financial Threshold for Unity Personal is $200,000 USD for the most recent twelve (12) month period.
+To be Tier Eligible to use Unity Personal, your Total Finances may not exceed $200,000 USD.
+If your Total Finances exceed $200,000 USD you may not use Unity Personal at all, even for internal projects or prototyping.
-* The Financial Threshold for Unity Plus is US $200,000 for the most recent twelve (12) month period.
-To be Tier Eligible to use Unity Plus, your Total Finances may not exceed US $200,000.
-If your Total Finances exceed $200,000, you may only use Unity Pro (including pursuant to a Unity Plan that includes Unity Pro).
+* The Financial Threshold for Unity Pro is from $200,001 to $24,999,999 USD for the most recent twelve (12) month period.
+To be Tier Eligible to use Unity Pro, your Total Finances may not exceed $24,999,999 USD.
+If your Total Finances equal or exceed $25,000,000 USD, you may only use Unity Enterprise.
-* Other than for Industry Customers, there is no Financial Threshold for Unity Pro.
-Unity Pro may be used by anyone who is not an Industry Customer.
+* The Financial Threshold for Unity Enterprise is $25,000,000 USD and over for the most recent twelve (12) month period.
+If your Total Finances equal or exceed $25,000,000 USD, you may only use Unity Enterprise.
-* The Financial Threshold for Unity Pro for Industry Customers is US $1,000,000 for the most recent twelve (12) month period.
-If you are an Industry Customer, to be Tier Eligible to use Unity Pro, your Total Finances may not exceed US $1,000,000.
-If your Total Finances exceed $1,000,000, you may only use the Unity Industry version of the Unity Editor.
+* Notwithstanding the foregoing, the Financial Threshold for Industry Customers is $1,000,000 USD for the most recent twelve (12) month period.
+If your Total Finances exceed $1,000,000 USD, you may only use Unity Industry.

 For clarity, unless otherwise set forth above, these Financial Thresholds apply whether or not you use the Unity Software as part of a Unity Plan.